 Begin your day out with the kids with a trip to one of London's most popular attractions – ZSL London Zoo.
 Located in the heart of The Regent's Park, the zoo has more than 16,000 animals to discover.
 Come face-to-face with all kinds of animals – from the magnificent tigers in Tiger Territory to the playful penguins in their Penguin Beach home.
 There's also a petting zoo, where kids can stroke and feed sheep, donkeys and llamas.

 Arrive at London Zoo in style with the London Waterbus Company's canal boat service along Regent's Canal from either Camden Lock or Little Venice.
 You'll even miss the queues as you enter through a special canal gate!

 After meeting the animals, spend the rest of the morning exploring The Regent's Park.
 Fun things to do with the kids include making the most of four children's playgrounds within the park, plus boating on the main lake.
 During the summer, the park buzzes with activity, with music in the bandstands, puppet shows by the lake and fabulous performances in the Open Air Theatre (from June to September).

 Lunch: The Regent's Park

 You don't have to go far for a tasty family-friendly lunch; The Regent's Park has a number of restaurants and snack bars in its grounds.
 Enjoy sandwiches, cakes and fruit juices at The Hub Cafe.
 Alternatively, head to the child-friendly Boathouse Café for views over the lake from the large terrace.

 Of course, you can always pack a picnic or grab a takeaway.
 With more than 410 acres (166 hectares) of The Regent's Park to explore, you're sure to find a lovely spot for lunch!

 Things to do in the afternoon: Madame Tussauds London & Sherlock Holmes Museum

-Exit Regent's Park via the York Gate and walk along Marylebone Road to a star-studded adventure in Madame Tussauds, one of London's most famous attractions.
+Exit Regent's Park via the York Gate and walk along Marylebone Road to a star-studded adventure in Madame Tussauds London, one of London's most famous attractions.